Acura Extended Warranty: Cost, Coverage and Plans

 +2 more

-As Honda’s luxury counterpart, Acura offers extended warranties, officially called an Acura Care Vehicle Service Contract (VSC).
-They can extend your factory coverage for several years and miles.
-Plans vary depending on whether your car is new, certified pre-owned (CPO) or used, and they cover most major mechanical and electrical components.
+Acura offers extended warranties, called Acura Care Vehicle Service Contracts, that can extend your factory coverage for several years.
+While these plans cover most major mechanical and electrical components, they aren’t always necessary.

-Below, we’ll break down what Acura Care VSCs include, how much they can cost and whether they’re worth the investment.
+Below, we break down what Acura Care plans include, how much they cost and whether they’re actually worth it.

 Acura Care VSCs extend your existing bumper-to-bumper warranty (normally 4 years/50,000 miles; 6 years/100,000 miles for certified pre-owned Acuras).